8 Tips for the best way to learn Anatomy in 2022Jan 31, 2022

 Flexor digitorum profundus bends or flexes the tip of each finger so it must attach to the distal phalanx of each finger.

-The pronator muscles pronate the forearm, which means that they turn the palm downwards, so they much attach to both the radius and the ulna.
+The pronator muscles pronate the forearm, which means that they turn the palm downwards, so they must attach to both the radius and the ulna.

 Tip 5.
 Make notes